reinteractive-open/refinance/README.md

 annuities: principal, interest rate, number of payment periods, and payment amount.

-The algorithms are simple rather than fast.
+The algorithms are simple rather than fast and numerically robust.
+Thanks to duck typing, they work with both BigDecimals and Floats.
 At present, they deal only with _annuities immediate_ (in which the interest is accumulated _before_ the payment), not _annuities due_ (in which the interest is accumulated _after_ the payment).
 There are many opportunities for extension and improvement.

 ## Requirements